harshaa2612/Weather-App-main-2/README.md

 # Step-3 :

-Now go Live to see Weather App Webpage.
+Now go Live Server to see Weather App Webpage.